silvavn/silvavn/README.md

 I am also curious about: Financial Machine Learning, Ethics, Democracy and Philosophy.

-In the past I did research on game AI, including intelligent agents, dynamic difficulty adjustment and human-computer interaction.
+In the past I did research on game AI, including intelligent agents, dynamic difficulty adjustment, and human-computer interaction.

 ## A third person summary